FACTBOX-Reaction to the killing of UK lawmaker David Amess | Politics

 FACTBOX-Reaction to the killing of UK lawmaker David Amess

 "David was a man who believed passionately in this country and in its future and we have lost today a fine public servant and a much loved friend and colleague and our thoughts are very much today with his wife, his children and his family."
-CARRIE JOHNSON, WIFE OF PRIME MINISTER JOHNSON "Absolutely devastating news about Sir David Amess.
+WILLIAM AND KATE, DUKE AND DUCHESS OF CAMBRIDGE "We are shocked and saddened by the murder of Sir David Amess, who dedicated 40 years of his life to serving his community.

 A British lawmaker was stabbed to death on Friday at a meeting with voters from his constituency.